Understanding Drug Tests

 Do drug tests screen for alcohol?

-Yes, all drug tests have the ability to screen for alcohol in a person's system, though being asked to perform a drug test for alcohol is uncommon outside of breathalyzer tests.
-While it is easily possible to detect alcohol such as ethanol in drug tests, it is uncommon for employers and other organizations to test for it as it is a legal substance.
+Yes, all drug tests can screen for alcohol in a person's system, though being asked to perform a drug test for alcohol is uncommon outside of breathalyzer tests.
+While it is easily possible to detect alcohol, such as ethanol, in drug tests, it is uncommon for employers and other organizations to test for it, as it is a legal substance.
 Your employer may ask you to test for alcohol if you have been suspended for alcohol-related reasons.

 Which drug panel test is best for employers to use?